All Purpose Herbal Comfrey Salve RecipeUpdated: May 01, 2017Skin Health

 One time a few months ago I scalded about one-third of my hand on hot bone broth while straining it from the stockpot into a glass bowl.
 I thought for sure my hand would be burned for weeks and possibly even scarred.
 I can’t even begin to describe how much it hurt.
 Fortunately, I put a generous amount of this comfrey salve on it fast and kept reapplying until the pain subsided (which took awhile).
 Would you believe, the skin never turned that beet red/purple color that usually indicates a bad burn.
 What’s more, the skin never even peeled.

-Unfortunately, my herbalist friend is no longer making her homemade creations, so I’ve had to learn to make this comfrey salve myself (she generously shared her recipe with me).
+Unfortunately, my herbalist friend is no longer making her homemade creations, so I’ve had to learn to make this comfrey salve myself.
+Fortunately, she generously shared her recipe with me so I can make and continue to use it.
 This turned out to be a good thing, as it is super easy to do even if you have little to no experience using herbs medicinally.

 Why Comfrey for a Salve?